| Course Information

 | Program Fees

-Romehas been occupied by numerous different populations in its nearly three thousand year history.
+Rome has been occupied by numerous different populations in its nearly three thousand year history.
 The Etruscans, Sabines, Romans, and Italians who have called this city home have left an unbelievable treasury of art, architecture, and ancient artifacts that make Rome a wonderful place to visit and study.
 Now one of the most populous cities in Europe, Rome is host to millions of tourists every year who flock to the Vatican city, ancient Roman ruins, the Trevi fountain, the Spanish Steps, the catacombs, and numerous other sites that give the capital of Italy the name "Roma Aeterna" or Eternal City.
+In Rome, historic vistas can be found everywhere from the major tourist sites to random alleyways.

 Run by W&M's Department of Classical Studies, this intensive three-week summer program in Ancient Roman Studies, focuses on Rome and Pompeii.
 Students visit archaeological sites, and study monuments and works of art of classical antiquity in their original setting.